-These delicious Turkey Dumplings (Pierogi) with Butternut Squash are a fantastic party food idea!
-They are dairy free, easy to make and super healthy!
+These delicious Easy Turkey Dumplings (Pierogi) with Butternut Squash are a fantastic party food idea!
+They are dairy free, simple and super healthy!
 Making dumplings from scratch is easier than you think!

 Meat dumplings (Polish pierogi z miesem)